flowstruct/flowstruct/README.md

   <img src="https://img.shields.io/badge/contributions-welcome-brightgreen.svg" alt="Contributions welcome">
 </p>

-Flowstruct is a university curriculum CMS that turns complex course dependencies into interactive, easy-to-read pages.
+Flowstruct is a self-hosted visualization tool that transforms university course catalogs into interactive flowsheets, making curriculum structures beautifully clear and navigable.
+Click any course to instantly see its full prerequisite chain and what it unlocks.
 Down with the long, complicated PDFs!
 <br/>

 → Try out the [Demo](https://gjuplans.com/study-plans/1)